karegoie/sunfish/README.md

 Both the forward sequence and its reverse complement are used so the model learns features on the positive and negative strands simultaneously.

+Training proceeds in two stages: first the model parameters are initialized supervisedly from the supplied GFF3 annotations, then a Baum-Welch EM loop refines the parameters on the full (now unlabeled) feature set.
+This semi-supervised schedule lets the model benefit from curated annotations while still adapting to unlabeled regions of the genome.

 ### Prediction

 Predict genes in unannotated sequences: